openKolibri/halo-90/readme.md

 Although taking on novel uses of materials, the ability to manufacture at scale was always a primary focus.
 Parts were selected with strong supply chains and alternatives.
 Layout was designed with generous rules to accomodate for as many fabs as possible and the number of unique components was minimized.
 The microphone and battery holder are from single vendors but they have proven track records and well-known supply chains.
 Alternatives to be tested are still proposed.

 ### BOM
 The BOM was selected with parts that are common to the high-volume Chinese manufacturing market, have strong supply chains, and have many alternatives available in case a supplier stops manufacture or supply dips occur.
-The number of unique parts was kept to a minimum and the maximum amount of features can be implemented with "free" pins, like SMD pads.
+The number of unique parts was kept to a minimum and the maximum amount of features can be implemented with "free" pins, like the programming SMD pads.
 The table of BOM is shown below.

 | REF    | QTY | Manufacturer              | MPN              | Description                         |
 | ------ | ---:| ------------------------- | ---------------- | ----------------------------------- |